-Prerequisite: Participation in the NHS Marching Band
+Grade Level: 9 Resolvable around Lab: Yes Prerequisite: Participation in the NHS Marching Band

 This is a concert band performance ensemble for students in Grade 9.
 Students will study and perform a variety of concert band literature while developing the necessary musical skills to be successful in the high school band program.
 Students are expected to attend all performances and between 8-10 rehearsals outside of the school day.
 All students electing this course will be members of the award winning Neshaminy HS Marching Band.
-Marching Band begins with two weeks of Band Camp in August before school begins and requires participation in 2 evening rehearsals each week and a weekend performance schedule (Friday / Saturday) through early November.
-Student participation in this course will also include:
+Marching Band begins with two weeks of Band Camp in August before school begins and requires participation in 2 evening rehearsals each week and a weekend performance schedule (Friday / Saturday) including football games and band competitions through early November.
+Students are expected to attend all performances as well as a series of concert rehearsals outside of the school day.
+Minimum concert performance requirements will include the winter and spring band concerts as well as NHS Graduation.
+Additional performances may be included with prior notice.
+Student participation in this course will include:

-- The Instrumental Music Trip (NHS band has performed in Hawaii, Texas, California, Toronto, St. Louis, Florida, New Orleans, Bahamas, Hawaii) - Eligibility for wind and percussion section of the NHS Symphony Orchestra - Participation in all social activities and awards sponsored by the Instrumental Music Booster organization
+- Eligibility for the Instrumental Music Trip (NHS bands have performed in Hawaii, Texas, California, Toronto, St. Louis, • Florida, New Orleans, Bahamas, Hawaii) - Eligibility for wind and percussion section of the NHS Symphony Orchestra. - Eligibility to audition for the Jazz Band and Jazz Ensemble. - Participation in all social activities and awards sponsored by the Instrumental Music Booster organization based on completion of the established fundraising commitment requirement